yingzheng-econ/Empirical-IO-Course/Topics_presentation.md

 ---
 ***

-Students can pick the suggested topics below for presentation.
+Student presentation is planned in In weeks 15 - 17.
+You can choose from the suggested topics below for pre- sentation.
 Please take the suggested papers as the starting point and supplement institutional and theoretical background in your presentation.

 ### Topic 1: Automobile Lottery v.s.
 Auction in China
 - **Li, S. (2018):** "Better Lucky Than Rich?
 Welfare Analysis of Automobile Licence Allocations in Beijing and Shanghai," *Review of Economic Studies*, 85(4), 2389–2428.